blueOkiris/dcl/docs/list-nb.md

 Or can I?

 What if I make a c file (and header) that creates an external void ** and int for managing list memory, and then I can access *that* list in all the creation of new lists!
 Then I can put a dcl_lists_free function in the second header and boom!
 I can call that instead.
 Or I can even make a second header guard just for that method and then add the C file which will undef the first guard and not have any types defined, and then def (by including) the second guard

+### Analysis

+This works pretty well and is easily adaptable for users

+## Iteration 4

+### Purpose

+I need to implement the sorting algorithm for the list.
+I'm gonna do a pretty simple sort, but it will be helpful to have an insert function I think, even if my sort ends up using arrays in the end

+### Design Choices

+I don't know what this sort is called, but I believe it is O(n * log(n)), maybe TreeSort? if that's a thing

+Basically, iterate through a list, and create a new list as you go.
+If the item is bigger than the center item, check left, if greater check right.
+Then check if the item is less than or greater than for the sub list, and so on.
+You basically for a binary tree like:

+&nbsp;&nbsp;5
+&nbsp;2&nbsp;&nbsp;8
+1&nbsp;&nbsp;6&nbsp;7

+but it's stored as my list type and then returned sorted.

+Alternatively, I can just use qsort on "data" and then rebind it to a new list.

+This will be MUCH less memory intensive, and probably work better, so I'll do that

+### Analysis

+I may need an insert method and a sublist method for my algorithm, but I'll include them anyway since they could be useful.

+qsort is a nice standard function that afaik people trust, so it'll probably work great for my library, and it will be better as far as memory management is concerned.